rupadarshiray/rupadarshiray.github.io/content/about/now.md

 > This is a [/now page](https://nownownow.com/about) for me!

-- Doing a reading project on differential topology.
+- Completing the 5th semester.
-- Studying analysis, sympathetic geometry, etc.
+- Going home on 4th.